search icon

 Open a business bank account

-Once you’ve formed your LLC and secured an EIN, you’ll be able to open a business bank account.
+Once you’ve formed your LLC and secured an EIN, you’ll be able to open a business checking account.
+Having your operating agreement ready speeds up the process.
 Having separate accounts for your business and your personal banking is critical for sorting out your finances at tax time.
 It helps you avoid commingling funds.

 Commingling funds not only makes your taxes more difficult, but it could also be used against you if someone takes you to court to challenge whether you and your LLC are truly separate entities.